Pennsylvania - Virginia Shaddocks

 The other major clue is that James and his wife were travelling with servants.
 The female servant Elizabeth has "Giles" as her last name.
 There is a large family of Giles in Wivelescombe, which shares a border with Milverton.
 There are living descendants of the male servant, James Coffin, who claim his name was James Coffing born 1765 in England, which makes him age 21 when he immigrated to England.
 He became successful in his new country, passing on his estate to his children when he died.
 In 1705 he married Sarah Howard (1665-1714) and is said to have died in 1731 in Northampton, Bucks county, Pennsylvania.
 Northampton is 55 miles (89 km) almost due north of Philadelphia.
 Nobody has found a birth place for James Coffin in England and those who claim descent from him guess it was Devon.
 There is a Jon. jr. and sr., Robert, William sr. and jr. and Henry Coffin in the 1642 Protestation Return for Dunster, Somerset.
 So James Coffin could have been from Dunster, Somerset, or at least there was a large family of Coffins there.
 (There was also a Thomas Coffin whose will was probated in Taunton in 1623.)
 There is a marriage in 1609 between Elizabeth Shattock and Gregory Coffin in Stogumber in 1609.
 There is a Gregory Coffin who had a will in 1611 in Stogumber.
 So there appears to be Coffins in Stogumber at that time.
 This establishes a family relationship between Coffins and Shattocks in nearby Stogumber (seven miles from Milverton) early in the 17th century.

 It is possible that Jacob Coffin was actually an indentured apprentice to James Shattock.
 There is a land transaction in Montgomery, New Jersey involving "Jacob Coffing, late of city Philadelphia, weaver, but now of county Gloucester, West New Jersey, to Rice Peters, city and county of Philadelphia, cordwainer. £450."
 (The Bulletin of the Historical Society of Montgomery County 1954, Vol. 9 No.2) If James Shattocke was a weaver, and I think he must have inherited this trade from his father, he would have passed on his skills to his apprentice Jacob Coffin.
 I found another land transaction in New Jersey with the name of Jacob Coffing on it.
 He was called a "clothier" in Philadelphia.
+A clothier is a person who makes cloth, not a tailor or maker of clothing.
 He had learned the art of business well from his Shattock employer.
 Even more interesting is the fact there was a James "Coffen" who married Elizabeth Shattock in Stogumber in 1609 and there was a large family of Coffins in nearby Dunster.
 It's possible that there were family connections between Shattocks in the Milverton area and Shattocks in the Stogumber area.
 Certainly the marriage in 1609 suggests this.
 Stogumber and Milverton were only seven miles apart.

 The fact that the Shattocks had servants is very significant.
 James Shattock and his wife were relatively wealthy, because they could afford servants, and because to pay for their passage to America and set up house with them would have been costly.
 The Milverton Shattocks in the 1642 Lay Subsidy tax roll were wealthy enough to be taxed.